Mathieu van der Poel: Senior career

 After finishing second to Wout van Aert in his opening race of 2014 at the Grand Prix Sven Nys, Van der Poel secured the overall under-23 World Cup title with his fourth win of the season, at the Memorial Romano Scotti in Rome.
 He achieved his first professional victory at the Boels Classic Internationale Cyclo-cross in Heerlen, beating closest rivals Thijs van Amerongen and Rob Peeters.
 In his first senior road race, Van der Poel finished seventh in the Omloop der Kempen, which had finished in a sprint to the line in Veldhoven.
 Just a few weeks later he secured his first professional victory on the road, winning the Ronde van Limburg.

-More recently he has begun to compete in the cross-country cycling discipline of the sport setting his sights on the Tokyo 2020 Olympic Games.
+He began to compete in the cross-country cycling discipline of the sport having set his sights on the Tokyo 2020 Olympic Games.
 In 2017 he placed 2nd in the World Cup at Albstadt behind world champion Nino Schurter.
 In 2018 he raced a full World Cup season finishing 2nd in the series overall and 3rd at the World Championships in Lenzerheide, as well as winning the Dutch National Championship.

 At the 2018 European Cycling Championships in Glasgow, Van der Poel competed in the cross-country mountain bike and the road race, winning a silver medal in the latter.

-2021
+2019 - first classics victories

+Van der Poel won the 2019 Dwars door Vlaanderen.